ecoguadex-dev/eco-guadex-backend/README.md

 # eco-guadex-backend
-EcoGuadex Cloud Backend API for supply chain intelligence and analytics
+This is the backend API for EcoGuadex, designed to power real-time environmental and supply chain metrics.